deeppavlov/DeepPavlov/docs/integrations/amazon_alexa.rst

 Optional ``-p`` key can be provided to override the port value from a settings file. for **each** conversation.

-You should use ``--no-default-skill`` optional flag if your model implements an interface of DeepPavlov *Skill* to skip its wrapping with DeepPavlov *DefaultStatelessSkill*.

 REST service properties (host, port, https options) are provided in ``deeppavlov/utils/settings/server_config.json``.
 Please note, that all command line parameters override corresponding config ones.